MahdiRM1/cafe-shop-manager/README.md

 npm run build   # builds the Windows installer (.exe)
 ```

-## 🔒 Security Notes

-- Never commit real database credentials or JWT secrets.
-Use environment variables in production.
-- The `.exe` release is currently unsigned; Windows SmartScreen may flag it as coming from an "Unknown Publisher."

-## 🗺 Roadmap (out of current scope)

-- Receipt printer / cash drawer hardware integration
-- Multi-branch / cloud sync support
-- Customer-facing online ordering channel

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).